Help the pigs

 Please Know

 We have 190+ pigs who live at the sanctuary.
-All visiting is based on the acuity of the sanctuary.
+All visiting is based on the activity of the sanctuary.
 Some days or weeks I have no visiting as we are busy with new rescues in trauma or pigs in acute medical conditions in need of intensive care.
 The animals always come first.

 It is a joy to introduce people to the gentleness and true nature of pigs.
 I wish I could accommodate all visiting requests.
 I do the best I can.